Skip to content

 SSLProxyEngine on

-# Only uncomment the two SSLProxy lines if you are testing with a local prerender server over https with a self-signed cert
+# Only uncomment these if you're testing with a local Prerender server using a self-signed certificate.

 <IfModule mod_headers.c>